wangxianrui/r3det-on-mmdetection/docs/model_zoo.md

 ### Training Speed

-The training speed is measure with s/iter.
-The lower, the better.

 | Type         | Detectron2 | mmdetection |
 | ------------ | ---------- | ----------- |
 | Faster R-CNN | 0.210      | 0.216       |